waqarabbas123/Personal-Porfolio-Website/README.md

-This is personal porfolio with just html and css.
+This is the personal portfolio website for the web developers